tsilva/curriculum-vitae/README.md

 - **Platform:** iOS (iPhone + Apple Watch)
 - **Technologies:** iOS, Objective-C, WatchKit

-Energi is an app to assist you in improving your work-life balance by suggesting scheduled breaks of different kinds and scheduling them on your calendar.
+Energi is an app designed to help improve work-life balance by suggesting and scheduling various types of breaks on the user's calendar.

-Work consisted in fixing tricky bugs in existing codebase for the iPhone and the Apple Watch.
+I focused on fixing complex bugs in the existing codebase for both the iPhone and Apple Watch versions of the app.

 <!--
 - [App Store](https://itunes.apple.com/us/app/energi-coach-personalized/id986965532)